SayaliThorat17/ArrayList/Assign_1/README.md

 -----------------------------------------------------------------------
 ## Instruction to run:

-I am unable to run my program using ant .
-The same program is running in eclipse.
-I am not able to understand what is the issue exactly.
-The same arguments run in eclipse but not in ant.

 The output file is also getting generated in eclipse and its showing Following output on running the program :